-Finding ways to use vehicles collectively with the aim of reducing climate impact and better utilize centrally located property, currently used as parking spaces, is a growing trend that urban planners throughout Europe are working to develop.
-In Gothenburg the concept EC2B has been successfully implemented in the newly built Housing Association Brf Viva, as part of the EU-project IRIS Smart Cities.
-In the project MoJo the service will be developed further.
+Sharing vehicles, in order to reduce climate impact and make better use of centrally located space that is currently used for parking, is a growing trend that urban planners throughout Europe are seeking to develop.
+In Gothenburg, the EC2B concept has already been successfully established in the newly built Housing Association Brf Viva, as part of the EU-project IRIS Smart Cities.
+With the MoJo project, the service will be further developed.

-The goal is to demonstrate the concept in close cooperation with service providers, property owners and employers for a year and a half.
-In a first phase, between 300-500 users will have access to the service, which will include physical resources such as electric bikes and cars (including the already existing electric car-pool Move About) at four hubs located on campus, as well as access to public transport.
-The project will also prepare for a possible commercial procurement of a joint mobility service in the area when the project ends.
+The goal is to demonstrate the concept for a year and a half, in close collaboration with service providers, property owners and employers, on the campus area in Johanneberg.
+In a first phase, 300-500 users will have access to the service, which includes vehicles such as electric bicycles and electric cars (including the existing electric car-pool Move About).
+The vehicles are gathered around four mobility hubs around the campus, but the service also offers travelling by public transport.
+The MoJo project also includes preparing for a possible commercial procurement of a joint mobility service in the area after the end of the project period.

 A webinar was arranged on June 10 for all partners' empoloyees.

 See the webinar and presentations (Swedish)